RHS Growing Guides

 -

-Insert the cuttings into small pots filled with multi-purpose or cuttings compost, then place in a warm propagator to root (see Planting cuttings, above).
+Insert the cuttings into small pots filled with peat-free multi-purpose or cuttings compost, then place in a propagator to root (see Planting cuttings and plug plants, above)

 Planting in final position

-You can plant them in a large container, growing bag or in the ground.
+Harden off the young plants first, to gradually acclimatise them to cooler conditions.
+You can plant them in a large container, grow bag or in the ground, as follows:

-To plant in a container, choose a pot at least 30cm (1ft) wide and fill with multi-purpose compost, then position one young plant in the centre.
-Plant at the same depth it was previously growing, firm in and water well.
-Alternatively, plant one in a growing bag.
-Then keep in a greenhouse or in a warm, sunny, sheltered spot outdoors.
+- To plant in a container – choose a pot at least 30cm (1ft) wide and fill with peat-free multi-purpose compost, then position one plant in the centre.
+Set it at the same depth it was previously growing, firm in gently and water well.
+Alternatively, plant one in a grow bag.
+Keep in a greenhouse or coldframe or in a very warm, sunny, sheltered spot outdoors.
+If possible, cover containers placed outside with a cloche or plastic-free fleece, to improve the likelihood of a decent crop.

 Plant Care